 - Students know what they are expected to learn, are formatively assessed (through authentic means such as observations and work samples), provided feedback with encouragement and taught how to assess themselves.
 By using an assessment tool to monitor progress, you will be able to identify students who may require other ways and/or more time to learn, as well as those who are ready for more challenging (but still developmentally appropriate) work.

-In a HighScope Kindergarten learning how to read happens all day long, including during Plan-Do-Review.
-You will not see many-if any-worksheets.
+In a HighScope Elementary, learning how to read happens all day long, including during Plan-Do-Review.
+You will not see many, if any, worksheets.

 HighScope teachers partner with parents to give them ideas of what they can do at home to strengthen all of the ELA skills and parents are welcome into the classroom to participate.